Mazur's principle for U(1,d)

-\begin{altabstract} The Mazur principle give simple conditions for an irreducible unramified $\overline \Fm_l$-representation coming from a modular form of level $\Gamma_0(Np)$ to come for some modular form of level $\Gamma_0(N)$.
-The aim of this work is to give a generalization of this principle en higher dimension for the group $U(n,1)$ studying the cohomology of Shimura varieties of Kottwitz-Harris-Taylor type.
+\begin{altabstract} The Mazur principle for $GL_2$ gives simple conditions for an irreducible unramified $\overline \Fm_l$-representation coming from a modular form of level $\Gamma_0(Np)$ to come for some modular form of level $\Gamma_0(N)$.
+The aim of this work is to give a generalization of this principle in higher dimension for some particular extended inner forms non quasi split of a unitary group studying the torsion cohomology classes of Shimura varieties of Kottwitz-Harris-Taylor type within its link with the local monodromy degeneracy.

 \end{altabstract}

 \subjclass{11F70, 11F80, 11F85, 11G18, 20C08}

 \keywords{VariÈtÈs de Shimura, cohomologie de torsion, idÈal maximal de l'algËbre de Hecke, localisation de la cohomologie, reprÈsentation galoisienne}